Policy and Procedure #320.0, Homework

 3. consider a homework structure that creates effective partnerships between home and school;

-4. consider English proficiency for Multilingual Language Learners and ensure program adaptations (accommodations and modifications) are followed;
+4. consider English proficiency for Multilingual Language Learners and ensure program adaptations (accommodations and modifications) are followed; and

 5. ensure accommodations and modifications are implemented for students with Individual Education Plans (IEPs).